 The Director of Quality Management and Improvement is the senior level quality staff person responsible for and with the authority to manage the Quality policies and procedures (including Credentialing and Rights and Responsibilities).
 This role reports to the Director of Access Behavioral Health.
-The Director of Quality Management and Improvement coordinates the Quality Management Committee, compliance and quality monitoring activities, and other activities related to quality management of the ABH network.
-This position is also responsible for leading the QMC meetings.
+The Director of Quality Management and Improvement serves as the committee chair of the Quality Improvement and Utilization Management, the Quality Management Committee and the Quality Subcommittee.
+This individual is responsible for compliance and quality monitoring activities, and other activities related to quality management of the ABH network.

 Accreditation and Quality Improvement Manager reports to the Director of Quality Management and Improvement.
 The Accreditation and Quality Improvement Manager is responsible for designing, building and strategizing quality programs that meet NCQA, CMS, and Health Plan requirements and that improve performance and population health outcomes for ABH members.
 This position is also responsible for oversight of quality interventions for HEDIS and other performance measures.